ulfboge/wildlands-league-ecosystem/docs/Progress_Report_2025.md

 [To be added as consultations occur]

 ### D. Methodology Documentation
+- GLAD Global Land Cover and Land Use Change dataset (2000-2020)
+- Hansen Global Forest Change v1.11 (2000-2023)
-[To be added as methodologies are implemented]
+- Forest definition criteria (Canadian Standard) [Additional methodologies to be documented as implemented]

 ### E. Raw Data and Analysis Files
 [To be added as data is collected and analyzed]